Metropolitan planning organizations of New Jersey

-There are three metropolitan planning organizations (MPO) in New Jersey.
+There are three metropolitan planning organizations (MPOs) in New Jersey.
 The organizations are the main decision-making forums for selecting projects for the Statewide Transportation Improvement Program (STIP) in deliberations involving the New Jersey Department of Transportation (NJDOT), the New Jersey Transit Corporation (NJT), county and municipal transportation planners and engineers, other transportation implementing agencies, the public and elected officials at the state, county, and municipal levels.

-The state’s three MPO are:
+The state’s three MPOs are: